Return to Optimist International Policies

 Background Checks

-All adults participating in, transporting youth to, or staying overnight at any Optimist-sponsored event involving direct contact with youth are required to successfully complete a criminal background check in accordance with applicable local laws.
+All adults who are registered for, participating in, transporting youth to, or staying overnight at any Optimist-sponsored event involving direct contact with youth are required to successfully complete a criminal background check, as often as required, in accordance with applicable local laws.
+A successful background check is defined as one that reveals no disqualifying convictions as determined by OI policy.
+Covered Individuals who do not successfully complete the background check are not eligible to participate in any youth-serving activities.

 Training and Education

-All Covered Individuals must complete youth protection training upon onboarding and annually thereafter on this Youth Protection Policy and related best practices.
+All Covered Individuals must complete youth protection training upon onboarding, and annually on this Youth Protection Policy and related best practices.

 Conflicts with Law